unzueta/windows-docker-machine/README.md

 # Windows Docker Machine

-This Vagrant environment creates a Docker Machine to work with Windows containers with Windows Toolbox Since I work a lot with Virtualbox, Hyper V is not available in my PC.
+This Vagrant environment creates a Docker Machine to work with Windows containers with Windows Toolbox.
+Since I work a lot with Virtualbox, Hyper V is not available in my PC.
 You can easily switch between Docker for Linux containers and the Windows containers.

 Tested environments
   * Windows Tools with Vagrant 1.9.2